Meherrani/Employee-Performance-Regression-Analysis/README.md

 ## How to Reproduce the Analysis
 1. Clone the repository
 2. Download the dataset from Kaggle and place it in the `data/` folder
-3. Open the RMarkdown file in the `notebooks/` folder
+3. Open the RMarkdown file in RStudio
+4. Ensure required R libraries are installed
-4. Run the analysis sequentially
+5. Run the analysis sequentially
-5. Knit the document to generate the final report
+6. Knit the RMarkdown file to generate the final report

 ---